stacynwigwe/portfolio/index.md

 **Explore:**
 - [Main Data Projects Hub](./projects) – Technical & business analytics projects.
-- [Product Experiments](https://stacynwigwe.github.io/product-experiments/) – Case studies blending product strategy + behavioral insight.
+- [Product Experiments](https://stacynwigwe.github.io/product-experiments/) – Case studies blending product strategy, behavioral insight, and writing samples.

 > “Whatever you do, work at it with all your heart…” — Colossians 3:23